arrenv/hide-duolingo-stories-text/README.md

 # Hide Duolingo Stories Text

-This script will hide the text by default on Duolingo stories, you can reveal the text on hover.
+This script will hide the text by default on Duolingo stories on desktop, you can reveal the text on hover.

 ## Installation